Brain on Board

 Yes.
 Similar to other safety features, realizing the full safety benefits of airbags depends largely on whether drivers understand the design and functional limitations of airbags and use them properly, and continue to drive safely and attentively.
 It has already been mentioned that one limitation of airbag effectiveness is the dependency on the proper positioning of vehicle occupants.
 However, other factors must be taken into consideration when investigating the limits of airbags.

 Airbags are not pillows.
 Colliding with an airbag is preferable to colliding with a steering column, but neither is comfortable.
-The speed at which a vehicle strikes an object is a major determinant in the overall force of the crash.
+The speed at which a vehicle strikes an object is a major determinant of the overall force of the crash.
 The force of the crash is directly related to the severity of the crash.
-Crashes that are forceful enough can twist and compress the steering column so badly that the airbag cannot deploy (Pipkorn 2004).
-At speeds above 65km/h, the integrity of modern passenger vehicles is not guaranteed, and twisting, intrusion, and crumpling may affect the performance of the airbag (Pipkorn 2004).
 As such, drivers are urged not to speed excessively or to rely on airbags to compensate for unsafe increases in speed.

 It cannot be overstated that the only way to receive the maximum safety benefits of airbags is to drive safely and attentively and to drive within speed limits.